kijanawoodard/Blog/src/Blog.Web/Content/posts/rehydrating-views.markdown

 I defined a RequestModel for the GET, a ViewModel which might contain reference data, and an InputModel which is POSTed back to the server.

 The reference data is the kicker.
 I really don’t want to post all the reference data back to the server when most of my posts will be fine.
 On more complex pages, it’s just difficult to do.
-However, once on the server, it’s tricky to marshall the user’s input data over to the GET method.
+However, once on the server, it’s tricky to marshal the user’s input data over to the GET method.
 I also don’t want my GET method to have to deal with the possibility of Input model data showing up as parameters.

 Here’s some non working code I threw together to see how I liked my idea.